gndx/ev0-astro-theme/src/content/blog/230918-exploring-the-mysteries-of-black-holes.md

 ---
-title: "Exploring the Mysteries of Black Holes"
+title: 'Exploring the Mysteries of Black Holes'
-description: "Delve into the enigmatic world of black holes and learn about their fascinating properties."
+description: 'Delve into the enigmatic world of black holes and learn about their fascinating properties.'
-pubDate: "2021-09-19T01:19:52.704Z"
+pubDate: '2021-09-19T01:19:52.704Z'
-heroImage: "/blog-placeholder.jpg"
+heroImage: '/blog-placeholder.jpg'
-categories: ["astrophysics"]
+categories: ['astrophysics']
-tags: ["Black Holes", "Astronomy", "Physics", "Event Horizon"]
+tags: ['Black Holes', 'Astronomy', 'Physics', 'Event Horizon']
 author: '["gndx"]'
 ---